 - Or, in an attempt to avoid facing that task, parents turn to abortion…ending their child’s life and still facing physical and emotional repercussions for decades afterward.
 2

 - Children of divorce (or never-married parents) doubt their own worth.
 Growing up without sufficiently involved role models of both genders, they turn to other sources of validation 3.

 - We see this in gangs, with their drugs and violence, giving young people the sense of belonging that they are missing at home.

-- We also see it in the current phase of LGBT activism, as either:
+- We also see it in the current phase of LGBT and transgender activism, as either: